Dr. Emmanuel N. Amadife

 Dr. Tierra M. Freeman

-Associate Professor of Psychology, Acting Chair, Faculty Senate President 2012-2014, Psychology Program Coordinator, Division of Behavioral and Social Sciences (2008); B.A. in Psychology, University of Kentucky; M.A. in Clinical Psychology, Towson University; Ph.D. in Educational Psychology, University of Kentucky.
+Associate Professor of Psychology, Interim Chair, Faculty Senate President 2012-2014, Division of Behavioral and Social Sciences (2008); B.A. in Psychology, University of Kentucky; M.A. in Clinical Psychology, Towson University; Ph.D. in Educational Psychology, University of Kentucky.

 Phone: (502) 597-5932